-An increase in strenuous activities have shown that it consumed the omega-6 fatty acid levels found in the skeletal muscles.
-Bodybuilders who uses arachidonic acid as part of their supplement can greatly benefit them.
-Arachidonic acid is not considered as a fatty acid, it becomes one if linoleic acid is deficient.
+An increase in strenuous activities has shown that it consumed the omega-6 fatty acid levels in the skeletal muscles.
+Bodybuilders who use arachidonic acid as a supplement can significantly benefit them.
+It is not considered decadent; it becomes one if linoleic acid is deficient.

-In another study conducted to thirty recreationally trained males that participated in an 8-week, 3-day per week, resistance-training program, arachidonic acid takes showed a greater lean body mass gains and skeletal muscle thickness compared to the placebo group.
-The total power and strength are also greater than the placebo group.
+Another study conducted on thirty recreationally trained males participating in an 8-week, 3-day per week resistance-training program showed more significant lean body mass gains and skeletal muscle thickness than the placebo group.
+The total power and strength are also importing placebo group.

-With the conclusion of the clinical study, total testosterone level and cortisol concentrations were both unchanged after the 50-day study period.
+With the conclusion of the clinical study, total testosterone levels and cortisol concentrations were unchanged after the 50-day study period.

-Inflammation is the body’s immune system way of fighting off infection and injury.
-Eccentric and concentric muscle training can also result to an acute inflammation.
-Some disorders can also result to inflammation such as arthritis, allergies, asthma, obesity, atherosclerosis and others.
-In theory, localized inflammatory may have anabolic effect.
+Inflammation is the body's immune system fighting off infection and injury.
+Eccentric and concentric muscle training can also result in acute inflammation.
+Some disorders can also result in inflammation, such as arthritis, allergies, asthma, obesity, atherosclerosis, etc. In theory, localized inflammation may have an anabolic effect.